 Pocket Rough Guide: Hong Kong & Macau

 The “pocket” in the name is deceiving – an indication of its small size rather than a description of how comprehensive the book is.
-The guide was most recently updated in February 2014, making it one of the most-up-to-date guides on Hong Kong and Macau available.
+Rough Guide Hong Kong and Macau was most recently updated in September 2016, which falls slightly behind LP and DK, but is still current enough.
 The guide covers everything from itineraries to festivals, museums, festivals, markets and outdoor trips.

 To sum up, Pocket Rough Guide Hong Kong & Macau includes: